AlexandreDecan/portion/README.md

 Finally, similarly to a `dict`, an `IntervalDict` also supports `len`, `in` and `del`, and defines `.clear`, `.copy`, `.update`, `.pop`, `.popitem`, and `.setdefault`.
+For convenience, one can export the content of an `IntervalDict` to a classical Python `dict` using the `as_dict` method.

 [&uparrow; back to top](#table-of-contents)